BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 **Step 7 — List useful psql meta-commands (there is no SSMS toolbar here!):**

-Note: The PSQL_EDITOR system variable sets the editor that pgsql will use to edit files.
+Note: The PSQL_EDITOR system variable sets the editor that psql will use to edit files.
 For instance, to set that from PowerShell in Windows, you would run:

 `$env:PSQL_EDITOR = "notepad.exe"`